 Sec.
-7. The officers of the Executive Department and of the Public Institutions of the State, shall at least five days previous to each regular session of the General Assembly severally report to the Governor, who shall trasmit such reports, with his message, to the General Assembly; and the Governor may, at any time, require information in writing from the officers in the Executive Department upon any subject relating to the duties of their respective offices, and shall take care that the laws be faithfully executed.
+7. The officers of the Executive Department and of the Public Institutions of the State, shall at least five days previous to each regular session of the General Assembly severally report to the Governor, who shall trasmit such reports, with his message, to the General Assembly; and Department upon any subject relating to the duties of their respective effices, and shall take care that the laws be faithfully executed.
 Sec.
-8. The Governor shall be commander-inchief of the militia of the State, except when they shall be called into the service of the United Sec.
-9. The Governor shall have power, on extraordinary occasions, by and with the advice of the Council of State, to convene the General Assembly, in extra session by his proclamation. stating therein the purpose or purposes for which they are thus convened.
+8. The Governor shall be commander-inthey shall be called into the service of the United Sec.
+9. The Governor shall have power, on extraordinary occasions, by and with the advice of Davie, Rowan, Yadkin, Surry. the Council of State, to convene the General Assembly, in extra session by his proclamation. stating therein the purpose or purposes for which they are thus convened.

-.
 Sec.
-10. The Governor shall nominate, and, by and with the advice and consent of a majority of the Senators elect, appoint all officers whose offi-ces are established by this contitution, or which shall be created by law, and whose appointments are not otherwise provided for, and no such offi-cer shall be appointed or elected by the General
+10. The Governor shall nominate, and, by and with the advice and consent of a majority of the Senators elect, appoint all officers whose offices are established by this contitution, or which. shall be created by law, and whose appointments are not otherwise provided for, and no such officer shall be appointed or elected by the General

 Assembly.
 Sec.
-11. The Lieutenant Governor shall be President of the Senate, but shall have no vote unless the Scuate be equally divided.
-He shall whilst acting as President of the Senate, receive for his services the same pay which shall for the same period, be allowed to the speaker of the House of Representatives, and he shall receive no other compensation except when he is acting as
+11. The Lieutenant Governor shall be President of the Senate, but shall have no vote unless the Senate be equally divided.
+He shall whilst acting as President of the Senate, receive for his services the same pay which shall for the fied terms of said courts in lieu of the Judge in same period, be allowed to the speaker of the whose district they are.
+House of Representatives, and he shall receive no other compensation except when he is acting as

 Sec.
-12. In case of the impeachment of the

-Governor, his failure to qualify, his absence from the State, his inability to discharge the duties of his office, or in case the office of Governor shall in anywise become vacant, the powers, duties and emoluments of the office shall devolve upon the Lieutenant Governor until the disabilities shall cease, or a new Governor shall be elected and qualified.
+12. In case of the impeachment of the Governor, his failure to qualify, his absence from the State, his inability to discharge the duties of his office, or in case the office of Governor shall in anywise become vacant, the powers, duties and emoluments of the office shall devolve upon the Lieutenant Governor until the disabilities shall ccase, or a new Governor shall be elected and qualified.
 In every case in which the Lieutenent Governor shall be anable to preside over the Senate, the Senators shall elect one of their own number President of their body; and the powers, duties, and emoluments of the office of Governor shall devolve upon him whenever the Lieutenant Governor shall, for any reason, be prevented from discharging the duties of such office as above provided, and he shall continue as acting Governor until the disabilities be removed or a new Governor or Lieutenant Governor shall be elected and qualified.
-Whenever, during the recess of the General Assembly shall become necessary for a President of the Senate to administer the Government, the Secretary of State shall convene the Senate, that they may elect such President.
+Whenever, during the recess of the General Assembly; it shall become necessary for a President of the Senate to administer the Government, the Secretary of State shall convene the Senate, that they may elect such President.